ewitulsk/PismoNautilus/UsingNautilus.md

 4. If completed successfully, changes will be generated in `/src/nautilus-server/run.sh` and `expose_enclave.sh`.
 Commit these changes, as they are required when building the enclave image.

 > [!NOTE]
-> - You can modify `src/nautilus-server/allowed_endpoints.yaml` to add any external domains the enclave needs access to.
-If you update this file, you’ll need to create a new instance using `configure_enclave.sh`, as the generated code will also change.
 > - You can optionally create a secret to store any sensitive value you don’t want included in the codebase.
 The secret is passed to the enclave as an environment variable.
 You can verify newly created secrets or find existing ARNs in the [AWS Secrets Manager console](https://us-east-1.console.aws.amazon.com/secretsmanager/listsecrets?region=<REGION>).

 5. Connect to your instance and clone the repository.
 For detailed instructions, see [Connect to your Linux instance using SSH](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/connect-linux-inst-ssh.html#connect-linux-inst-sshClient) in the AWS documentation.